cyscale/cyscale.com/src/markdown/blog/2023-08-08-crafting-an-effective-cloud-security-strategy-best-practices-tutorials-and-more.md

 ## A Peek at Cyscale's Approach

-At Cyscale, we're more than familiar with the challenges of securing cloud resources.
+At Cyscale, we're more than familiar with [cloud security challenges](https://cyscale.com/blog/cloud-security-challenges/).
 Our [CSPM solution](https://cyscale.com/products/cloud-security-posture-management/) offers real-time insights into your security posture.
 Or maybe you’re curious about [cloud native applications](https://cyscale.com/blog/cnapp-secure-native-applications/)?
 Our [CNAPP security](https://cyscale.com/products/cnapp/) tools are purpose-built to bolster your cloud-native security platform, ensuring threats are kept at bay.
 Dive deeper into our offerings and understand how a proactive approach to security, centered around a trusted [cloud native security](https://cyscale.com/blog/cloud-native-security-guide/) strategy, can change the game.

 ## Concluding Thoughts